sinclairzx81/typebox/readme.md

 ### Parse

-Use the Parse function to convert a TypeScript string into a TypeBox type.
-TypeBox will infer the appropriate TSchema type or return undefined if there is a syntax error.
+Use the Parse function to transform a TypeScript type annotation into a TypeBox type.
+This function will return the parsed TypeBox type or undefined on error.

 ```typescript
 const A = Parse('string')                           // const A: TString